manuelburger/manuelburger.github.io/content/about/index.md

 revolve around, but not exclusively:

 - Time-Series Modeling
-- Self-Supervised Learning; especially for GNNs and Time-Series
+- Self-Supervised Learning; especially for Time-Series and Graph-strucutred Data
 - Knowledge Extraction and Representation Learning thereof
 - Transfer Learning in the Clinical Domain
+- Natural Language Processing
 - Graph Neural Networks
-- Natural Language Processing

 ## Education